HistoryThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-The vast majority of adult patients with mastocytosis show a point mutation of the KIT gene in codon 816; other mutations are rarer, see below. functions of KIT s.there.
-This activating mutation of the pro-oncogene c-Kit codes for a mast cell growth factor receptor, also known as stem cell factor (SCF), which activates cellular proliferation and simultaneously prevents apoptosis of mast cells.
+The majority of adult patients with mastocytosis show a point mutation of the KIT gene in codon 816.
+Rarer are other mutations (see under Functions of KIT).
+This activating mutation of the pro-oncogene c-Kit encodes a mast cell growth factor receptor, also called stem cell factor (SCF), which activates cellular proliferation while preventing apoptosis of mast cells.

 In juvenile mastocytosis, the activating c-Kit mutation is rarely found and only in cases characterized by a persistent and progressive course.
-In contrast, an inactivating c-kit mutation of cocon 839 is found.
+In contrast, an inactivating c-Kit mutation at codon 839 is frequently found in juvenile mastocytosis.

 ManifestationThis section has been translated automatically.

-- In about 55% of all patients the first symptoms are found in infancy (< 2 years).
-About 90% of childhood mastocytoses manifest themselves within the first two years of life; 75% of these are urticaria pigmentosa, 20% mastocytomas, 5% diffuse forms).
+- In about 55% of all patients, the initial symptoms are found in infancy (< 2 years of age).
+In childhood mastocytoses, about 90% manifest within the first two years of life; of these, 75% as maculopapular mastocytosis, 20% as mastocytomas, 5% as diffuse forms).

-- In about 10% of all patients the first symptoms are found at the age of 2-15 years
+- In about 10% of all patients, the first symptoms occur at the age of 2-15 years.

-- In about 35% of all patients the initial symptoms are found in adulthood
+- In about 35% of all patients the first symptoms occur in adulthood.

 Clinical featuresThis section has been translated automatically.